Pharmacy and Medication

 Most local pharmacists have consultation rooms for private conversations and are open until late and at weekends.

 You don't need an appointment - you can just walk in.

-You can find your nearest Pharmacy by using the NHS service tool, which is on the right hand side of this page.
+You can find your nearest Pharmacy by using the NHS service tool, which is at the bottom of this page.

 New medications and prescriptions

 If you're prescribed a medicine to treat a long-term condition for the first time, you may be able to get extra help and advice about your medicine from your local pharmacist through a free scheme called the New Medicine Service (NMS).

 More on the NMS scheme here (Opens in a new window)